finos/symphony-bdk-java/docs/configuration.md

 The datafeed configuration will contain information about the datafeed service to be used by the bot:
 - `version`: the version of datafeed service to be used.
 By default, the bot will use the datafeed v1 service.
+- `reuseDatafeedId`: specifies if we should read/write from `idFilePath`.
+If not specified, this is defaulted to true.
 - `idFilePath`: the path to the file which will be used to persist a created datafeed id in case the datafeed service v1 is used.
 - `retry`: the specific retry configuration can be used to override the global retry configuration.
 If no